stenioas/malpi/README.md

 ## Note
 * If you prefer you can partition your disk before launching this script.
 * You can first try it in a **Virtual Machine** if you prefer.
-* The script, temporarily, changes the console's font.
+* The console font will be changed while the script is running.
 * I have intentions of migrating this script to the [**whiptail**](https://linux.die.net/man/1/whiptail) tool.
 * The idea of ​​creating this script came from the desire to practice the shell language, nothing more.